 The TSCPA Peer Review Committee (Committee) has established a Reviewer Evaluation Subcommittee (REC) that is responsible for reporting to the full Committee on the activities of the oversight program regarding peer reviewers.
-The subcommittee is made up of the Committee Chair, Vice Chair, and subcommittee chairs of the Report Acceptance Body (RAB).
-REC members meet several times during the year to review the oversights conducted during the year, reviewer resume verifications, consider reviewer performance and consult with staff on the status of reviews.
+The subcommittee is made up of the Committee Chair, Vice Chair, and past committee chairman and other committee members as deemed necessary.
+REC members meet at least twice during the year to review the oversights conducted during the year, reviewer resume verifications, consider reviewer performance and consult with staff on the status of reviews.
 Guidance from the AICPA Peer Review Program Oversight Handbook is followed.